sganz/Scrubbie/README.md

 // The example below of accent chars, and their non-accented equiv
 // Both strings must be 1 to 1 mapping and size of strings.
 This was done as strings
 // to make it easier to deal with lots of characters.
+Can also add directly to the CharTransDict
+// if you want instead of a set of strings.

 string matchChar =   "ŠŒŽšœžŸ¥µÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖØÙÚÛÜÝßàáâãäåæçèéêëìíîïðñòóôõöøùúûüýÿ¡¿";
 string replaceChar = "SOZsozYYuAAAAAAACEEEEIIIIDNOOOOOOUUUUYsaaaaaaaceeeeiiiionoooooouuuuyy  ";